Managing SKUs

 to specify the address of a resource that contains the product's description.

-If your integration gives customers the option to use Klarna then each of your SKUs must contain an image
+If your integration gives customers the option to use then each of your SKUs must contain an image

 and url